jayanta-dutta/image-uploader-service/README.md

     'npm install http-server'
     * (alternatively, Nginx can be used in production environments due to its stability, performance, and extensive feature set.)
   - Run http-server: you can start the HTTP server by simply typing: http-server and ENTER.
-    This command will start the server and serve files from the current directory on port 8081 (or according to port usage) by default.
+    This command will start the server and serve files from the current directory on port 3000 ( or according to the port usage) by default.
   - Access your application: Once the server is running, you can access your application by opening a web browser and navigating to http://localhost:8081.

 # Local-Testing